jcwynholds/Rom24/test/README.md

 Only one player per connection.
 Player creation is hard to automate and track.
 New player login and play needs work.

-Player creation and tracking needs:
-- multithread/multiprocess locking (only one player per connection)
+Player creation and tracking needs: x[done] multithread/multiprocess locking (only one player per connection)
+    - note: not multithread or multiprocess but async/await'ed coroutines
 - storage of player name and password
+    - python dict now
 - something easy to load/store like sqlite or python pickle
 -

 Old player login:
 - picking player and locking
-- getting to proper place for good mobs
+- area selection and navigation
 - evaluating mobs
 - maximizing silver and experience points

 New player creation:
 - easy is to pick defaults and go
 - harder is random picks
-- hardest is solver for local minima
+- hardest is solver for local minima (most eff. sp+sk for least points)
 - load/store player for locking

 Automata